Unsupervised Domain Adaptation for RF-based Gesture Recognition: Experiments

 \subsubsection{Cross Domain Evaluation}

 We evaluate the performance of our framework on cases crossing different domain factors, including orientation, location, subject, and environment.
+When we evaluate on each domain factor, we keep the others unchanged.
+For each domain factor, we adopt one domain as the target domain, and the other domains as the source domain.
+We train the recognition model using source domain data with labels and target domain data without labels, then test the recognition model on the target domain.
+We conduct experiments using all the baseline methods for comparison.

+The overall performance of our framework on WiFi dataset in four domains is shown in Fig. \ref{cross domain wifi}.
+In the figure, the accuracy denotes the average accuracy of every domains and we can see that our framework achieves the highest accuracy in all domains comparing with other baseline methods, which demonstrates the effectiveness of our framework on WiFi dataset.
+Besides, the detailed performance of our framework in four domains (orientation, location, subject, and environment) are shown below.
+The numbers or letters behind the arrow $\rightarrow$ represent the target domain.

-When we evaluate on each domain factor, we keep the other domain factors unchanged.
-For each case, all of the target domain data without labels are used to train with the source data and all the target domain data are used to test.
-The numbers or letters behind the arrow $\rightarrow$ represents the target domain data.
-We conduct experiments using all the baseline methods to validate our framework's superiority. \emph{(1) Cross Orientation:} In this experiment, we select data of one orientation in all rooms as the target domain and the other 4 orientations as the source domains in the three rooms, 15 Users's data.
-Table \ref{across orientation} shows that the proposed method has an overall accuracy of 87.21\%, which is the highest average accuracy comparing to other methods.
-Even in this case, our method has an improvement of 4.35\% over Widar 3.0.
-Orientation 2 and 3 have an accuracy above 90\% while the accuracy declines over 10\% for orientation 5.
-This is reasonable since orientation 5 is too faraway and the receiver may not capture the full information of gestures.
+\emph{(1) Cross Orientation:} In this experiment, we adopt one orientation domain as the target domain and the other 4 orientations as the source domains.
+Table \ref{across orientation} shows that the proposed framework has an average accuracy of 87.21\%, which is the highest average accuracy comparing to other methods.
+We also note that the framework has an improvement of 4.35\% over Widar 3.0 and achieves accuracy over 90\% on orientation 2 and 3.
+Even though the proposed framework achieves significant performance improvements on all orientations, the accuracy of orientation 5 is not very high, the reason is that the subjects in orientation 5 are too far away from the center, which are not captured full information of gestures by the WiFi devices.

-\emph{(2) Cross Location:} Similar to the cross orientation settings, to evaluate the performance of crossing location, we use data of 4 locations in all rooms as the source domains, and the data of the last location as the target domain.
-The result comparison is shown in Table \ref{across location}.
-Compared to other methods, our framework achieves the highest average accuracy of 91.87\%.
-Our framework has an accuracy above 90\% on all location domains.
-Location E has the highest accuracy of 95.86\%, which is reasonable since location E is the center of other four locations.
-In addition, the average accuracy of our method is 1.2\% higher than Widar 3.0.
+\emph{(2) Cross Location:} Similar to the cross orientation settings, we adopt data from 4 locations as the source domains, and the data from the last location as the target domain.
+The results are shown in Table \ref{across location}.
+Compared with other methods, our framework achieves the highest average accuracy of 91.87\%.
+And location E has the highest accuracy of 95.86\%.
+We also note that the accuracy of all locations is above 90\%.